diskoverdata/diskover-docs/source_files/user_analytics_heatmap.md

 F) Click  **Save selection**.

->🔆 &nbsp;The tips in the blue info bars are practical for quick references.
+>🔆 &nbsp;The tips in the blue info bars are practical for quick reference.

 #### Accessing the Heatmap Report

-You need to select the [indices](#index_selection) to compare as explained above before accessing the report, otherwise you’ll get an error message.
+You need to select the [indices](#index_selection) to compare as explained above before accessing the report, otherwise, you’ll get an error message.

 Via the  **Analytics**  drop-down list for global results: